Jump to navigation

 O the 34 universities in Singapore, six of which are national, two feature in the 2013/14 QS World University Rankings®.
 Both of these, the National University of Singapore and Nanyang Technological University, are ranked within the top 50 in the world, offering courses in wide range of subjects to their student populations of over 30,000 each.

-Singapore’s global superstar, the National University of Singapore (NUS) is currently ranked at 24th in the world and, within the QS World University Rankings by Subject, displays a breadth of high performance few universities anywhere in the world can rival.
+Singapore’s global superstar, the National University of Singapore (NUS) is currently ranked at 24th in the world and number one in the 2014 QS University Rankings: Asia.
+Within the QS World University Rankings by Subject, NUS displays a breadth of high performance few universities anywhere in the world can rival.
 The school is now ranked within the global top 10 for mechanical, chemical, civil and electrical engineering; geography, computer science; materials science; politics; communication and media studies; statistics and modern languages.

 Singapore has more than one string to its bow however, and the National University of Singapore is closely followed by Nanyang Technological University (NTU), ranked 41st in the world.
 Subjects for which NTU ranks within the top 50 globally include accounting and finance; chemistry; computer science; communications and media studies; education; engineering; English language and literature; materials science; mathematics; psychology and statistics.
 Continuing to develop, the school enrolled its first batch of students at its new Lee Kong Chian School of Medicine in the summer of 2013, as part of a collaboration with the UK’s Imperial College London.